Eddie2111/FS_Node_GQL_Challenge/readme.md

 ### Overview

+The frontend of TeeBay is built using ReactJS and Apollo graphql utilizing it's in memory caching.
+The app becomes active after the first contact with the backend.

 The backend of Teebay is built using Express.js and Apollo Server, with PostgreSQL as the database managed by Prisma ORM.
 The application provides GraphQL APIs for user authentication and managing products.

 ### Features